robbert-harms/MDT/docs/_dynamic_modules/compartment_models.rst

 Here, the parameter ``my_theta`` is loaded with the nickname ``theta``.
 This allows you to use simpler names for the parameters of a compartment and allows you to swap a parameter for a different type while still using the same (external) name.
-Without it, the name of the parameter should be updated in all referenced locations, like for example inside the model equation, inside the composite model, inside cascade models, etc.

 Dependency list